Horn Lessons and Studio Class Syllabus

 These are preliminary and subject to change.
 This list is kept up to date so check here often!

-- Kopprasch 1 and 3; Low Range, Noodles, and Articulation
+- Kopprasch 1, 3, Long Tones, Low Range, Noodles, and Articulation

 - Harmonic Series and the Path; High Range, Accuracy, Lip Trills

 - March 7: Lessons and 4-6 Studio